-Refurbishment of maintenance huts and yard in Queen's Park Gardens.
-Money has been raised to complete this project.
+Refurbishment of maintenance hut and yard in Queen's Park Gardens.

-- 3.1 The existing maintenance hut facilities and yard located at the Fourth Avenue entrance to the park offer the opportunity for a shared resident/park contractor facility, which could be achieved by relatively simple improvements that could include: - development/refurbishment of the storage/ maintenance buildings, fully taking into consideration an environmental remit; - space for play projects, skills training and community groups; - continued vehicular access to the park as required for maintenance needs and shared use of the hut; - improvement to the yard space; and - an agreed access toilet facility for staff and approved community groups.
+- The existing maintenance hut facilities and yard located at the Fourth Avenue entrance to the park offer the opportunity for a shared resident/park contractor facility, which could be achieved by relatively simple improvements that could include: - development/refurbishment of the storage/ maintenance buildings, fully taking into consideration an environmental remit; - space for play projects, skills training and community groups; - continued vehicular access to the park as required for maintenance needs and shared use of the hut; - improvement to the yard space; and - an agreed access toilet facility for staff and approved community groups.